SAP-samples/security-research-taintgraphs/README.md

 ## Recommended Database

 We find that Memgraph has the most efficient performance.
-Comparing Neo4J and Memgraph
+Comparing RedisGraph, Neo4J and Memgraph.
+The running command for Memgraph is slightly optimized to trade transactions guarantees for speed.
 ```
 docker pull memgraph/memgraph-platform
 docker image tag memgraph/memgraph-platform memgraph